Why and How Photographing Death Valley in California in Black and White

 Death Valley contains huge dunes and desert areas covered with salt, an oasis with palm trees, and the famous lake with sailing stones.
 Many landscapes can be photographed.
 But the area is so vast that it takes a lot of time to make interesting photographs.

 To properly photograph Death Valley and to be able to capture the right photos at the right time, I chose a hotel and campsite that was nearby.
 Indeed, the distances are so great between two different photogenic points in Death Valley that it is sometimes impossible to stay at the hotel and experience the right lights.
 For example, some of my locations, two sites with dunes and Racetrack Playa with the sailing stones, are far away from each other.
 My only solution is to camp, but I must be careful because the nights are very cold.
 It is often zero degrees Celsius or less, thus it is essential to my survival that I am well prepared.

 Similarly, when you want to photograph the Panamint region, you must plan to camp to be closer to the sites for the morning lights.

 The dunes are also a real challenge to photograph.
 They only provide interest in photographs if they are displayed with strong modeling that allows a photographer to create volume and depth.
-This technique allows us to show large areas of sand.
-But the light is capricious, and sometimes, our morning alarms have not been successful.
+This technique allows me to show large areas of sand.
+But the light is capricious, and sometimes, my morning alarms have not been successful.
 The light was diffused and flattened; it did not emphasize the forms of sand.